 12 February 2025

-The Bill would require the Secretary of State to hold a public consultation and publish a data review before designating any dog type under sections 1 or 2 of the Dangerous Dogs Act 1991.
-It aims to ensure new breed designations are evidence‑based and transparent, using public input and data on fatalities from bites over the previous three years.
+This bill would require the Secretary of State to hold a public consultation and publish a data-based comparison before designating a dog type under the Dangerous Dogs Act 1991.
+It aims to ensure that any such designation is backed by evidence about fatalities from dog bites in the last three years.
+The measures are currently being considered at the 2nd reading stage in the House of Commons.

 Generated 21 February 2026